-13. CATEGORY-WISE CLASSIFICATION OF FINANCIAL INSTRUMENTS
+11 CATEGORYWISE CLASSIFICATION OF FINANCIAL INSTRUMENTS

-In USD

-Note As at As at

-31 December, 2019 31 December, 2018
+Note As at 31 December, 2020 In USD As at 31 December, 2019

 Financial assets

 A. Measured at amortised cost (AC)

-(i) Cash and cash equivalents 3 41,405 70,336
+(i) Cash and cash equivalents 3 - 41,405

-Financial liabilities

-A. Measured at amortised cost (AC)

-(i) Trade payables 6 - 989,577

-(ii) Other payable 7 - 3,676,068

-14. GOING CONCERN CONSIDERATIONS:
+12 GOING CONCERN CONSIDERATIONS:

-The accumulated losses have significantly eroded the net worth of the Company.
-The management has evaluated and concluded on the ability of the Company to continue as a going concern in the foreseeable future basis the continued support from the Holding Company and Reliance Industries Limited (RIL), the ultimate holding company as evidenced from the fact that RIL has guaranteed the outstanding bond liability of the Holding Company.
-RIL through its subsidiary has also been steadily investing into the Holding Company over the years.
-The Company also believes that the current volatility in the market is temporary and is not likely to have an adverse impact in the long-term.
-Hence the accounts are prepared on a going concern basis.
+The accumulated losses have fully eroded the net worth of the Company.
+The management has evaluated and concluded on the ability of the Company to continue as a going concern in the foreseeable future considering that the Company shall be receiving continued support from Reliance Industries Limited (RIL), the 100% holding company in the form of periodic equity infusion.
+Hence, the accounts are prepared on a going concern basis.

-15. RELATED PARTY
+13 RELATED PARTY